aplauche/Better-Custom-Classes-for-Gutenberg/readme.txt

 Adds an extra "Custom Classes" pane to gutenberg blocks that behaves similar to tags.
 This allows for easy entry, deletion, and managment of utility classes on your blocks.
 A regex validator highlights classes that may be invalid.
 A "Copy All" button is also added for quickly transferring classes between blocks.
 On deactivation, classes will persist, but in the legacy Custom Class field under the advanced pane.

+Clicking the star icon on a class will toggle whether to include it in your class library.
+This makes it show up as an autocomplete when applying classes to other blocks.
+You can view all the classes in your library on the dedicated class library settings page in the admin.

 == Installation ==
 1. Extract better-custom-classes-for-gutenberg.zip
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+2. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the \'Plugins\' menu in WordPress
+3. Activate the plugin through the \'Plugins\' menu in WordPress

 == Screenshots ==
 1. Easily viewing classes with the Custom Class Pane